Murdo-C/captainmurdo.github.io/_posts/2016-5-3-digital-and-millennials.md

 ---
 layout: post
-title: On Digital, Products, & Millennials
+title:  "On Digital, Products, & Millennials"
+date:   2016-5-3
+location:   "Falkirk, Scotland"
+author:   "Murdo"
 ---

 The problem with terms like 'digital natives' and how it's used as an excuse for poor products.